F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/waf/README.md

 ## Prerequisites
 The following are prerequisites and notes for this solution:
  - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 You must be using an IAM user with the AdminstratorAccess policy attached and have permission to create Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles.
 For details on permissions and all AWS configuration, see https://aws.amazon.com/documentation/.
- - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
+ - An existing AWS VPC with a public subnet, a Network load balancer (NLB) with target groups in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
-   - The classic ELB in front of the BIG-IP VEs must be preconfigured to perform SSL offload for the BIG-IP WAF auto scale tier.
-See [ELB configuration](#elb) for an example of the ELB configuration.
    - The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
  - Access to **Best** BIG-IP images in the Amazon region within which you are working.
  - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.